SFDO-Community-Sprints/Data-Intake-Governance/README.md

 ### Future Contributions (AKA what were you unable to finish at the Sprint)

+Create an Entity Relationship Diagram for some of the most common options.

 March Virtual Sprint 2020: We need to review/edit the documentation with a focus on the following areas: make sure we are covering all of the key points, make sure it is understandable for people at all levels, and make sure it has a consistent tone and structure.
 Then we would like to have the information published on the Power of Hub as a best practice.

 Philly Sprint 2019: We want to finalize the wording of the key questions section.
 We also want to finalize the data models.
 (Need to re-evalutate if this is still needed.)